Remote corner of Laos

 The most impressive here is the gargantuan size of passages, which are up to 120 m tall (like a 30-floor building) and up to 200 m wide.
 Average width of passage is 76 m, height – 53 m.

 The other – upper entrance has two branches.
 These are smaller, but nevertheless, have impressive size.

 The experienced team members learned that it is very complex to measure exact distances and heights in caves, where the size of passages exceeds 15 – 20 meters – thus it was not easy at all to measure this cave!

-The river takes most of the floor area in the cave – for most part it is as wide as the cave – some 70 – 80 m and 4 – 12 m deep.
+The river takes most of the floor area in the cave – for the most part, it is as wide as the cave – some 70 – 80 m and 4 – 12 m deep.

-There are eight distinct rapids in the cave – rafters should bring their rafts around them.
+There are eight distinct rapids in the cave – rafts should be brought around them.

 Largest rimstone pools in the world?